-The Townshend duties went into effect on November 20, 1767.
+The Townshend duties went into effect on November 20, 1767, close on the heels of the Declaratory Act of 1766, which stated that British Parliament had the same authority to tax the American colonies as they did in Great Britain.
 By December, two widely circulated documents had united colonists in favor of a boycott of British goods.

 These influential pamphlets included “Letters from a Farmer in Pennsylvania,” a series of essays written by Pennsylvania legislator John Dickinson and the “Massachusetts Circular Letter,” a statement written by Samuel Adams and James Otis Jr. and passed by the Massachusetts House of Representatives to other colonial legislatures.

 With the help of the Sons of Liberty—a secret society of American business leaders who coined the phrase “taxation without representation”—24 towns in Massachusetts, Connecticut and Rhode Island agreed to boycott British goods in January 1768.

 With the exception of necessities, such as fishing hooks and wire, New England merchants agreed not to import British goods for one year.
 New York followed suit in April, with an even more restrictive non-importation agreement.